 Europe is known for innovation as well, and there are many products in the research and development stages right now that will reportedly make up 13 percent of pharma sales in Europe by 2022.
 Sanofi’s Dupixent product was launched last year and is forecast to be the highest seller in 2022.

 This wraps up our pharmaceutical industry overview of the world’s two biggest pharma hubs.
 What else would you like to know?
 Tell us in the comments.

-This is an updated version of an article first published in 2015 on the Investing News Network.
+This is an updated version of an article first published by the Investing News Network in 2015.

-Don’t forget to follow us @INN_LifeScience for real-time news updates.
+Don’t forget to follow us @INN_LifeScience for real-time news updates!

-Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.